Corten Steel Sheet

-Weathering steel is usually referred to by its trademark name COR-TEN (or simply Corten) and is known for its superior corrosion resistance.
+Weathering steel is usually referred to by its trademark name COR-TEN (or simply Corten) and is known for its superior corrosion resistance and thickness.
 This is because the surface of the steel forms a protective oxide layer when exposed to the weather.
 In other words, the steel is allowed to rust in order to protect itself.
 This protective surface layer continues to regenerate over years of exposure.

-The protective properties of this steel offer the following benefits:
+The protective properties of Corten steel sheet offer the following benefits:

-- The steel never requires treatment for longevity before installation.
+- The plate steel never requires treatment for longevity before installation

 - It removes the need for painting.
-In fact, painting Corten steel actually eliminates its corrosion resistance because it prevents the protective film from forming over time.
+In fact, painting Corten steel sheet actually eliminates its corrosion resistance because it prevents the protective film from forming over time

 - Outdoor sculptures